wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 ![A screenshot of the Geo Map chart](images/geo-map-chart.png)

 You can use the Geo Map chart to visualize your ingested data by location.
+To view the information by location, on the **Map View** tab, from the **Tag Keys** drop-down menu, you must always select a tag key, for example **Region**.

-When you hover over a pin on the chart, you see a popover with the query value.
-You can add additional text with more information, which is important for you.
+When you hover over a pin on the chart, you see a pop-up with the query value.
+You can add additional text with more information that is important to you.

 To add primary and secondary texts: